 - Spend time completing your application, take it seriously and don't rush.

-- For essay #3, make sure you provide a detailed explanation of how the international program will affect you, your university studies, and your career.
+- For essay #1, make sure you provide a detailed explanation of how the international program will impact you personally, professionally, and academically.

 - You will need a thoughtfully written letter of recommendation from a reference explaining the potential significance of the international activity of the applicant.
 Limit one letter of recommendation per SAILS applicant.
 Choose a current professional reference (UNF staff or professor), and explain to them what is required for this letter.
 There's a prompt for the recommender.
 Remember the letter must be signed and on letter head.

 - Let a friend read your essays to assist with editing.

 - You must turn in all the application materials (application, essays, and recommendation) at the same time.
 Remember: just because you apply does not mean you will receive SAILS.

 - You must have an active file with the UNF International Center (i.e., have discussed international plans with an International Center Study Abroad Advisor).
 If you are participating in a Faculty-Led trip then your professor will notify the international center of your involvement when they submit the roster for the course.
 This submission will generate a file for you.
 If you are going on a third party or exchange, then you will need to meet with a study aboard advisor, as mentioned above.